sathishnotes/sathishnotes.github.io/_posts/2019-03-15-why-data-visualization-is-important.markdown

 ![alt text](https://github.com/sathishnotes/sathishnotes.github.io/raw/master/assets/class.png "Plot Engine Size Vs Fuel Efficiency with reference to Class")

 Those which does not follow the relationship are found to be the red ones (2 seater class cars).
 Those points are called as "outliers", which I will not be discussing in this post.
-But I guess I made you clear about `why the data visualization is so important`.
-Looking at the raw data doesn't gives us anything rather looking at a visualization (in most of the cases) would probably tells us something about the `variables` and their `distribution`.
-Often times, the data visualization itself tells us `the whole story for some analytical questions`.
+But I guess I made my point clear.
+Looking at the raw data doesn't gives us anything rather looking at a visualization (in most of the cases) would probably tells us something about the `variables` and their `distribution` & `relationship`.
+Often times, the data visualization itself tells us `the whole story in most of the analytical questions`.